refactco/integration-toolkit-for-beehiiv/readme.txt

 - Set an import interval to prevent high load on slow servers
 - Configure the import schedule frequency for importing posts from beehiiv

-In addition to its importing capabilities, this version of The Integration Toolkit for beehiiv integrates perfectly with Yoast SEO plugin, allowing you to add Canonical tags to all your imported content.
+In addition to its importing capabilities, this version of The "beehiiv to WordPress" integrates perfectly with Yoast SEO plugin, allowing you to add Canonical tags to all your imported content.
 This integration helps in improving your SEO ranking by preventing duplicate content issues and directing search engines to the original content.

-While “Integration Toolkit for beehiiv” is not officially developed or endorsed by beehiiv, it adheres to all best practices and protocols, ensuring a secure and effective synchronization between your WordPress site and beehiiv.
+While “beehiiv to WordPress” is not officially developed or endorsed by beehiiv, it adheres to all best practices and protocols, ensuring a secure and effective synchronization between your WordPress site and beehiiv.

 ### Third-Party Service Information